What Are FAST Goals? The 4-Element Personal Goal Framework

 T – Transparent: Sharing Goals for Accountability

 A study by the American Society of Training and Development found that sharing your goals with someone else increases your chance of success by 65%.
 Having regular accountability check-ins with this person raises the success rate to 95%.
+The same direction holds in the Jeong, Healy and McEwan (2021) sport-psychology systematic review: external accountability strengthens goal-attainment effects across study designs.

-For personal goals, transparency might include:
+For personal FAST goals, transparency might include:

 - Sharing goals with trusted friends or family